09 Nov Global Cybercrime Damages Predicted To Reach $6 Trillion Annually By 2021

 Global ransomware damage costs were predicted to exceed $5 billion in 2017, up more than 15X from 2015.
 Ransomware damages are now predicted to cost the world $11.5 billion in 2019, and $20 billion in 2021.

 “Ransomware attacks are in the process of morphing from spray-and-pray phishing blasts to highly targeted and extremely damaging network-wide infections that can cause days or weeks of downtime for a whole organization,” says Stu Sjouwerman, founder and CEO at KnowBe4, a company that specializes in training employees on how to detect and respond to ransomware attacks.
 “It is an unfortunate fact of life that ransomware is here to stay and that traditional software-based endpoint protection is not able to protect well against this type of malware.”

 The sheer volume of cyberattacks and security events triaged daily by security operations centers continues to grow, making it nearly impossible for humans to keep pace, according to Microsoft’s Global Incident Response and Recovery Team.

-“The greatest virtual threat today is not state sponsored cyber-attacks; newfangled clandestine malware; or a hacker culture run amok” states John Reed Stark, former Chief of the SEC’s Office of Internet Enforcement, in a guest blog post he recently wrote.
+“The greatest virtual threat today is not state sponsored cyber-attacks; newfangled clandestine malware; or a hacker culture run amok,” states John Reed Stark, former Chief of the SEC’s Office of Internet Enforcement, in a guest blog post he wrote last year.
 “The most dangerous looming crisis in information security is instead a severe cybersecurity labor shortage.”

 The demand for cybersecurity professionals will increase to approximately 6 million globally by 2019, according to some industry experts cited by the Palo Alto Networks Research Center.